 A chopped Italian salad is made for outdoor eating

-And while it’s perfect for potlucks because there’s no mayo involved, it does double duty as a healthy working lunch.
+This Mediterranean chopped salad does double duty as a healthy working lunch.
 Make a batch on Sunday and eat it all week.
 You’ll get lots of fresh crunchy veggies, and a dose of protein to keep you going.

 I love to compose colorful chopped salads like this one with each healthy ingredient radiating out like spokes of a color wheel.